http://thecutestblogontheblock.com/backgrounds/love-literature

 I love that my children aren’t afraid to dream big

-I love that they are proud to stand up for right and share truth
+I love that they are proud to stand up for right and share

 I love that my children love each other